Cover provides two forms of protection in combat:

 - Applies when your Size is equal to or smaller than the size of the cover.

-- A human crouching behind a car
+- Examples: A human crouching behind a car.
+A gecko hiding under a desk.

 - Grants +4 Evasion as a Concealment Bonus.